GeorgiSurchev/MigrationDeeplink/README.md

 ```

-**If the result is succseed and our Dynamic Link contains the exact key we can decode them :**
+**If the result succeeds and our Dynamic Link contains the exact key we can decode them :**

 ```